 This program permits the student to coordinate a degree in music theory or music history and literature with a Master of Library Science.
 Specialized training in music library science is provided by the professional librarians of the Jacobs School of Music.
-Students who already have a master's degree in music or who do not desire a master's in music from Indiana University may wish to contact the Admissions Office of the Department of Information and Library Science (https://ils.indiana.edu/apply/index.html) for information concerning the Music Librarianship Specialization within the Master of Library Science degree.
+Students who already have a master's degree in music or who do not desire a master's in music from Indiana University may wish to contact the Admissions Office of the Department of Information and Library Science in the Luddy School of Informatics, Computing, and Engineering (https://luddy.indiana.edu/admissions/apply/graduate.html) for information concerning the Music Librarianship Specialization within the Master of Library Science degree.

 Bachelor of Music or its demonstrated equivalent.
 Students must apply for admission simultaneously to the Jacobs School of Music for the MM or MA and the Department of Information and Library Science for the MLS.
-For additional information, see "Admission Requirements" in the Graduate Division section of this bulletin.
+For additional information, see "Admission

+Requirements" in the Graduate Division section of this bulletin.